How to Perform a Home Inventory

 How to perform your home inventory

 To begin, go from room to room and document your large items and appliances.
 Try to capture a holistic view of your item using plenty of photos and videos.
 Be sure to take pictures of barcodes and serial numbers to identify the item if necessary.
-After this is complete, be sure to document the following for your large items and appliances:
+After this is complete, document the following for your large items and appliances:

 • A detailed description of your item, including serial numbers, manufacturer, and model